Reductive quotients of klt singularities: Introduction

 \begin{introthm} Let $X$ be a variety of klt type.
 Assume that the reductive group $G$ acts on $X$ and there exists a good quotient $X\rightarrow X/\!/G$ with quasi-projective quotient space $X/\!/G$.
 Then, $X/\!/G$ is of klt type. \end{introthm}

 This in turn applies in the setting of Geometric Invariant Theory (GIT) to yield the following statement.

-\begin{introcor} Let $X$ be a variety of klt type.
-Assume the reductive group $G$ acts on $X$ and that the action has been linearized in the line bundle $L$ over $X$.
+\begin{introcor} Let $X$ be a variety of klt type and let $L$ be a line bundle over $X$.
+Assume the reductive group $G$ acts on $X$ and that the action has been linearized in $L$.
 Then, the GIT-quotient $X^{ss}_L/\!/G$ is of klt type. \end{introcor}

+We note that Theorem~\ref{introtm:reductive-quot} also implies that Hausen's GIT-quotients with respect to \textit{Weil divisors} \cite{Hau04}, which are not quasi-projective in general, are at least Zariski-locally of klt-type.